JitterSystems/ShadowNet/README.md

 leaving your machine and also to every single individual packets being sent.
 This adds a random delay to the timing of every packets.

+15. Enhanced torrc config:

+NewCircuitPeriod, MaxCircuitDirtiness and EnforceDistinctSubnets has been set to 1 to ensure that tor never builds a circuit with relays within the same subnet and also making sure that your ip/circuit changes every 1 second (or 1-30 seconds).

 🚀 Quick Start